 Broad Channel, Queens.

-Trails open daily, dawn to dusk.
+Trails open daily, sunrise to sunset.

 The Visitor Contact Station is wheelchair accessible and handicapped parking is available.

 Jamaica Bay Wildlife Refuge

 A sanctuary for wild birds and other native species

 The Jamaica Bay Wildlife Refuge—part of Gateway National Recreation Area—is one of the most significant bird sanctuaries in the Northeastern United States and one of the best places in New York City to observe migrating species.
 With more than 330 bird species—nearly half the species in the Northeast—sighted at the refuge over the last 25 years, it is a must-see for avian enthusiasts.

 Watch this video for a short introduction to Jamaica Bay Wildlife Refuge by a national park ranger.
 Enjoy a ranger-guided walk in quest of birds and other wildlife on your visit.